Veal blanquette with Asparagus from Aunt Lut

 Bring to a boil and skim off the foam just before it boils.

-Add the coarsely chopped vegetables, the onions (one studded with a clove), the garlic, pepper, and the herb bouquet.
+Add the coarsely chopped vegetables, the onions (one of which has a clove), the garlic, pepper, and the bouquet garni.

 Let the broth simmer gently until the meat is tender (about 1.5 to 2 hours).